TanStack/router/docs/src/pages/docs/api.md

 - All `loader`s and asynchronous `element`s for the **entire tree** are loaded **in parallel**. _PRO TIP: If you need a route to wait for a parent's promise or data, you can access it via `loader: (match) => match.parentMatch.loaderPromise`_
 - Out of the box, React Location **does not cache loaders, async elements or route imports**.
 We recommend using an external cache for your loader data like `react-location-simple-cache` or our other favorit TanStack library, React Query!
 - Route `import`s, due to their nature, cause a temporary waterfall in the parallelization of route loading, but as soon as a route `import` is resolved, any child loaders and async elements will continue in parallel as normal.
 - Introducing async behavior into a route usually means you should handle errors too.
-Use the `errorElement` route option and the `useRoute()` hook to handle and display these errors.
+Use the `errorElement` route option and the `useMatch()` hook to handle and display these errors.

 #### Route Properties